GuideUpdated March 26, 2026

 SEO compounds over time

 Unlike paid advertising where you stop getting traffic when you stop paying, SEO builds lasting visibility.
 A well-optimized page can bring new clients for years without additional cost.
 Each piece of content you create adds to your practice's online authority.
+If you are evaluating whether to pair SEO with paid traffic, our Google Ads for therapists guide covers when that makes sense and when it does not.

 SEO vs AEO: The 2026 search landscape